-17/04/2020 by mbaprepcoach 0 Comments
+20/01/2021 by MBA Prep Coach 0 Comments

 The MBA Interview – Don’t Let Up Now!

-In fact, and many of you are preparing as I write this!
+Now is the season for the all-important MBA interview process.
+In fact, many of you are preparing as I write this!
 Or at least I hope so?
-Or..maybe not?
+Or…maybe not?

-The brutal reality is that you need to invest time and energy into the MBA interview process just as you did with the applications.
+The brutal reality is that you need to invest time and energy into the MBA interview process, just as you did with the applications.
 You’re competing against an even more outstanding group of people at this point.

 The interview is not picking up where you left off, but an opportunity for a conversation to a stranger.
 Now you get to sell yourself in a whole new way, usually, to a new audience.

-Walk Me Through Your Resume
+“Walk Me Through Your Resume”

-Stay focused on giving them quick, digestible bits of information and keep it moving.
+Stay focused on giving quick, digestible bits of information and keep it moving.
 Give them the big picture first, so they have context, and then use subsequent questions to give them the deep-dive on the details.

 Write out your answer to this question.
 When you are talking about your career trajectory, how will you summarize the value of a job you held in 30 words?
 It takes work to make this look easy.

 With this interview question, it’s particularly important to know how you come across.
-Once you have your talking points (not script, but points) deliver this on camera.
+Once you have your talking points (not script, but points), deliver this on camera.
 Watch yourself.
 I can’t overstate how helpful this will be to you.

-Tell Me About Yourself
+“Tell Me About Yourself”

-Pitch to Adcom/Why You/What Can You Bring to Our School
+“Pitch to Adcom/Why You/What Can You Bring to Our School”

 Here are some things we identified.
 When some might feel awkward or reticent about working with a team comprised of all international team members, he would be able to step in, lead and add value.
 In the classroom, he could add a cultural dimension to cases about businesses scaling operations overseas.
-What are some cultural consideration when rolling out programs abroad?
+What are some cultural considerations when rolling out programs abroad?
 He could help answer these questions, specifically when dealing with expansion to China, his area of expertise.
 It takes time to think through the interviewer’s WIFM (What’s In It For Me), and it would be foolish to do this extemporaneously.

-Make a Plan You’re trying to communicate your value.
+You’re trying to communicate your value.
 When writing your resume, did you just scribble out what came to mind in two minutes, hoping the reader could make sense of it?
 Even though this is 1-1, and hopefully turns into a conversation, in many ways, it is akin to public speaking.
 And it would be nuts to assume the podium without a clear intention of what you intend to convey.
 Imagine someone winging a TED talk.

 One of the best parts about being prepared for your interview?
 Rather than searching your memory or struggling for words, you can focus your attention on making eye contact, observing the body language of your interviewer, and developing rapport.
 Why is this important?
 You want to reach the interviewer not just on a cerebral level, but also an emotional level.